adrianlerer/Iusmorfos-dawkins-evolucion/PULL_REQUEST_EMPIRICAL_VALIDATION.md

 ## 🎯 Summary

-This pull request implements the **complete empirical validation** of the Iusmorfos framework using Dawkins' biomorphs methodology applied to legal system evolution. **NO simulations** - only rigorous validation against extensive real-world datasets.
+This pull request implements the **first empirical validation** of evolutionary dynamics in legal systems using Dawkins' biomorphs methodology.
+Analysis of **106 documented legal innovations** provides strong preliminary evidence for Darwinian mechanisms in institutional development. **NO simulations** - only validation against real-world legal data.

 ## 📊 Key Achievements